ThomWright/ThomWright.github.io/_posts/2024-02-03-writing-tips.md

 ### Capitalisation

-Capitalise proper nouns, including company names, e.g. Stripe, Amazon.
+Capitalise proper nouns, including tool and company names, e.g. Jira, Notion, Slack, Stripe.

 Capitalise API, ID and URL.
 Don't capitalise the s when pluralising, they should be APIs, IDs, and URLs.